AliArfa852/AliArfa852/README.md

 ---

 Welcome to my GitHub!
-I work at the intersection of AI, Edge Computing, and Embedded Systems, building real-time, intelligent solutions that thrive in constrained environments—from NVIDIA Jetson to Raspberry Pi.
+I work at the intersection of AI, Edge Computing, and Embedded Systems, building real-time, intelligent solutions that thrive in constrained environments—from NVIDIA Jetson to Raspberry Pi 5.

 I'm currently working on driver safety, multi-modal AI, and LLM-powered tools as part of my final year project and ongoing R&D in the KDD lab.
 My goal?
 Make tech smarter, faster, and more accessible—especially for real-world impact in developing regions.